meken/cloud-hackathons/hacks/adk-intro/solutions.md

     return token
 ```

-ADK provides many different methods for handling the authentication configuration, but we'll stick to the simple method of providing the bearer token in the header of the request.
+ADK provides many different classes and methods for handling the authentication configuration, but we'll stick to the simple method of providing the bearer token in the header of the request.

 ```python
 CLOUD_RUN_URL="..." # typically https://mcp-server-$PROJECT_NUMBER.$REGION.run.app